 The answers to these questions, distilled into a pithy 3 or 4 sentences, are the heart from which all of your marketing will stem.

 This is among the most important yet often elusive figures for small businesses to derive.
 How much money you want to spend on your business reflects, well, on how much you want your business to succeed.
 In our experience, small business owners have no problem spending money on anything that will “guarantee” results.
 If guarantees were possible, that would be great – but they’re not (and anyone who says otherwise is selling something; probably something you don’t need).
-As a starting point, new companies should expect to spend between 12-20% of gross revenue on marketing.
-Established companies tend to spend closer to 6-12%.
-Those are rough, broad numbers – if you’re interested in diving deeper into a custom plan for your business, we can help you navigate those waters.
+We individually assess marketing objectives and determine a tailored budget to meet those goals.
+If you’re interested in diving deeper into a custom plan for your business, we can help you navigate those waters.

 Setting reasonable goals can be tricky, especially with your business’ first foray into marketing.
 Without a track record, there is sure to be a learning curve with your activities, whether it be digital advertising, social media, SEO campaigns, or other strategic initiatives.
 Aside from the obvious “get more sales” or, even better, “generate as many sales as possible,” we’d encourage your first-ever marketing plan to factor in these types of achievements: